sthenic/lins/doc/_source/configuration.rst

 Upon finding a configuration file, the search is aborted and its contents are parsed.

+You are also able to specify a configuration file by setting the ``LINS_CFG`` environment variable to the full path of the configuration file.
+This method takes precedence over any file found through the search outlined above.

 .. note::

     The absolute path of the selected configuration file is reported at runtime.